yarafe/Test/FortiNAC/single/README.md

 | FNC-CAX-VM | Up to 50 000 | Large | 32 | 96 | 100 |
 | FNC-MX-VM (Manager) | Up to 100 CA servers | Large | 24 | 32 | 100 |

-¹ Managed Endpoints = total of endpoint devices registered, managed, and enforced.
-² vCPU values are guidelines only; VM resources may vary based on individual environments.

-> [!NOTE]
-> The template's default instance type is `Standard_D4s_v3` (4 vCPU, 16 GB), which is suitable for labs and proof-of-value deployments.
-For production, select an instance type matching the sizing profile above — for example `Standard_F8s_v2` (8 vCPU, 16 GB) for the Small profile.

 ## Deployment